A Brief Tutorial on Transformation Based Markov Chain Monte Carlo and Optimal Scaling of the Additive Transformation: Comparison with RWM

-The equations (\ref{eq:diff_speed_non_iid}) and (\ref{eq:opt_acc_non_iid}) provide the diffusion speed and the optimal acceptance rate for TMCMC in the independent but non-identical set-up.
+(see also (39) of the supplement) and (\ref{eq:opt_acc_non_iid}) provide the diffusion speed and the optimal acceptance rate for TMCMC in the independent but non-identical set-up.
 The corresponding quantities for RWM are given by $2 \ell^{2} \Phi \left (-\frac{\ell\xi \sqrt{\mathbb I}}{2}\right )$ and $2 \Phi \left (-\frac{\ell_{opt}\xi \sqrt{\mathbb I}}{2}\right )$, respectively.
 As before, the optimal acceptance rates remain 0.234 and 0.439 for RWM and TMCMC, respectively.
 Figure~\ref{fig:fig3} compares the diffusion speeds associated with TMCMC and RWM, with $\xi=10$.
-Here both the graphs are steep, but that for RWM is much more steeper, leading to the same observations regarding robustness with respect to mis-specification of scale.
+Here both the graphs are steep, but that for RWM is much more steeper, leading to the same observations regarding robustness with respect to misspecification of scale.